ianfisk/teaching-materials/turtles/drawing-with-turtles-full-lab.md

 - Using for loops in Python
 - Using an object (a Turtle) in Python
 - Using some mathematical thinking to solve a problem
-- Having fun with code
+- Having fun with code!

 ## Task